SAFETAG/SAFETAG/en/exercises/identify_useful_resources/index.md

 ##### Walkthrough

+A SAFETAG auditor has an opportunity to act as a trusted conduit between civil society organizations in need and organizations providing digital security training, technological support, legal assistance, and incident response.
+As SAFETAG auditors develop deep knowledge of regional and global resources available the organizations they audit will have a greater chance of identifying resources that they can use.
+As auditors share resources they have identified back to the SAFETAG network, each auditor's possible impact can be increased.

   * Lists of organizations that can assist the host accomplish their task.
   * Lists of educational resources the organization can use for training.